Blues: Where Heavy Music First Learned to Carry Weight

 50 Tracks That Tell the Story of Heavy Music

-It started as a way to carry pressure.
+It began as a way to carry pressure.

-This playlist follows the same story arc as the article itself.
-It starts with early blues as a way of expressing deep feelings.
-Then it moves on to rhythm, amplification, identity, escalation, extremity, and finally, modern forms where heaviness connects with vulnerability, atmosphere, and meaning.
+This playlist follows the same arc as the article.
+It starts with blues as testimony, then moves through amplification, rhythm, identity, hardening, extremity, and modern forms in which heaviness can also include atmosphere, vulnerability, and reflection.

-The selection shows a global perspective, not a single national story.
+The selection also keeps a global perspective rather than treating heavy music as a single national story.

 I. The Roots: Blues as Survival